MarkCBitter/pHFluctuation_Plasticity/README.md

 #This repository includes code for all analyses associated with Bitter et al. (XX)

+#Code for raw read trimming, filtering, and counts file generation is found in the ./Alignment_CountsMatrix.ipynb

-#Time-series analysis of oceanographic data from each site are provided in .ipynb file X
+#Time-series analysis of oceanographic data from each site are provided in ./X

-#pH-stress plasticity assessment is provided in .ipynb file y
+#pH-stress plasticity assessment is provided in ./Y